JacobDFrank/jacobdfrank/src/content/Home.md

 ---
 title: Home
 intro: >-
-  Name's Jacob, and this here's my website.
-I'm a product designer, and aspiring manager.
+  Hello there, I'm Jacob and this here's my website.
+I'm a designer at Adobe and a few side-projects.
 subIntro: >-
-  Currently redesigning my portfolio in Next.js and working at Adobe on the Design Systems Team.
-On the side I work on the <a href="http://sfserviceguide.org">SF Service Guide</a>.
+  I'm currently designing systems and tooling on <a href="http://spectrum.adobe.com/">Spectrum, Adobe's design system</a>.
+On the side, I'm a designer and manager on <a href="http://sfserviceguide.org">SF Service Guide</a>.
 ---